Skip to main content

 • Difference between embroidery and soft rubber patches

-• Use of both in clothing brand or personal use
+• Use of both in clothing brands or for personal use

 • A right pick for you (comparison)